rumiio/SageMaker_Custom_Container/README.md

 ## Contents of the solution

-- **build_and_push.sh** is a script that uses the Dockerfile to build your container images and then pushes it to ECR.
+- **build_and_push.sh** is a script that uses the Dockerfile to build your container images and then pushes it to [Amazon Elastic Container Registry (ECR)](https://aws.amazon.com/ecr/).
 The argument you pass here will be used as your ECR repository name.
 - **Dockerfile** describes how to build your Docker container image, and specifies which libraries and frameworks to be installed to host your model.
-If your model is trained with frameworks other than Pytorch and fastai, you will update this file.
+If your model is trained with frameworks other than Pytorch and [fastai](https://www.fast.ai/), you will update this file.
-- **lambda_function.py** contains the code that downloads a test image from a S3 bucket, and then invokes the SageMaker endpoint sending the image for an inference.
-You will paste this code to your Lambda function after the endpoint creation is done.
+- **lambda_function.py** contains the code that downloads a test image from an [Amazon S3](https://aws.amazon.com/s3/) bucket, and then invokes the SageMaker endpoint sending the image for an inference.
+You will paste this code to your [Lambda](https://aws.amazon.com/lambda/) function after the endpoint creation is done.
 - **data folder** contains test images.
 You will upload those images to your S3 bucket.
 - **model folder** contains the compressed Pytorch/fastai image classification model.
 You will upload the tar.gz file to your S3 bucket.
 - **image_classification** folder contains the following files that are going to be copied into the Docker image that hosts your model.